Engin-Boot/pong-stage-Rajnandini72/Stage0/winnerScore.md

 # Disply the Score And announce the Winner

 ## Feature
-It will announce the winner after specific time elapse depending on  score of both players
+It will announce the winner after specific time elapse

 ## Acceptance Criteria
 Score Counter counting score neetly